 Porto Mós is a long stretch of sandy beach that you can reach without climbing.
 This beach is a bit outside Lagos city so you can come here by bus.
 The bus journey only took 3 minutes and the bus stop is right outside the beach entrance.
 I could have easily walked it but I didn’t.

 If you’re visiting Lagos with family, then Porto Mós is the perfect beach because the water is good for swimming.
 There aren’t any rock formations on the beach but they are behind the sandy part, so they make a lovely backdrop.

 The rocks behind the Porto Mós look a bit different than the ones on the other beaches.
 They have a layered look, like a fossil.
 They are stunning!

-Meia Praia beach is massive and hence never feels crowded.
+Meia Praia Beach is massive and hence never feels crowded.
 The sand is super soft and this beach again is excellent for swimming.
-There are a few restaurants and beach bars on Meia Praia – Bahia Beach Bar, Gavioto Restaurant, and Palmares Beach club to name a few.
+There are a few restaurants and beach bars in Meia Praia – Bahia Beach Bar, Gavioto Restaurant, and Palmares Beach Club to name a few.

 Unlike some of the beaches in Lagos, you don’t have to hike or climb steps to reach Meia Praia.
 There are lots of parking spots and you can arrive here easily.

 There are no rock formations on Meia Praia, just endless sand.
 For me, this beach was lovely but not as special as many others because I visited Algarve to see beaches with rock formations.

 Praia do Pinhão